Anujchaudhary20/Assignment-1-Section-1/README.txt

 i am a good boy.

 that's true

 =======
 i am a good boy.
 And this is not true.
 >>>>>>> css-assignments

+i am A good boy. that's it. ok